IAA-AITF/Actuarial-AI-Case-Studies/CONTRIBUTING.md

-# Contributing to Actuarial AI Case Studies
+test# Contributing to Actuarial AI Case Studies

 Thank you for your interest in contributing to the **Actuarial AI Case Studies** repository!
 We welcome contributions from actuaries, data scientists, AI practitioners, and anyone interested in showcasing how Artificial Intelligence can be applied to actuarial work.